 -All types of dal

--Spices-turmeric, cumin seed, coriander, garam masala, fennel, mustard seeds, hing etc.
+-Spices-turmeric, whole cumin seed, coriander, garam masala, fennel, mustard seeds, hing etc.

 -Nuts-almonds, walnuts, cashews, pecans, pistachios, etc.